TDDFT calculations for excitation spectra of III-V ternary alloys: Cluster-averaging approach for alloys

-The binary end points compounds $AC$ and $BC$ are modeled by zinc blende structure with Td symmetry.
-The remaining thing is to model a $50\%$-$50\%$ alloy and two minority clusters $A_3BC_4$ and $AB_3C_4$.
-It is not trivial because atoms are randomly distributed over the sample in alloys and we want to take advantage of a periodic unit cell.
-We follow the procedure described in Ref.\cite{Bernard1987}.
-The $50\%$-$50\%$ alloy is modeled by the primitive tetragonal structure with space group No. 115 in the International Tables for Crystallography or point group $D_{2d}$.
+The binary endpoint compounds $AC$ and $BC$ are modeled by zincblende structure with Td symmetry.
+The remaining configurations are modeled by a $AC-BC$ superlattice and two minority clusters $A_3BC_4$ and $AB_3C_4$.

+Following Ref.~\cite{Bernard1987} we model the $AC-BC$ superlattice by using the primitive tetragonal structure with space group No. 115 in the International Tables for Crystallography or point group $D_{2d}$.
 It contains 4 atoms per unit cell with the primitive vectors

-where the $a_{0.5}$ is the face-centered cubic lattice constant.
-Two minority clusters $A_3BC_4$ and $AB_3C_4$ require a larger unit cell to model them, and we use the primitive cubic structure with space group No. 215 or point group $T_{d}$, which contains 8 atoms unit cell with the primitive vectors
+where $a$ is the face-centered cubic lattice constant.
+Two minority clusters $A_3BC_4$ and $AB_3C_4$ require a larger unit cell to model them, and we use the primitive cubic structure with space group No. 215 or point group $T_{d}$, which contains 8 atoms in the unit cell with the primitive vectors

-In principle, we can use three distinct unit cells for five clusters, the typical zincblende unit cell for $AC$ and $BC$, the primitive tetragonal structure for $50\%$-$50\%$ alloy, and the primitive cubic structure for $25\%$-$75\%$ and $75\%$-$25\%$ alloys.
-In order to cancel systematic errors, we use the largest unit cell among them, the one specified by Eq.~\eqref{supercell}, for the latter three alloys.
+In principle, we can use three distinct unit cells for five configurations, the typical zincblende unit cell for $AC$ and $BC$, the primitive tetragonal structure for AC-BC superlattice, and the primitive cubic structure for $A_3BC_4$ and $AB_3C_4$ supercells.
+In order to cancel systematic errors (caused by finite sampling in zone integration), we use the largest unit cell among them, the 8-atom supercell specified by Eq.~\eqref{supercell}, for all three supercell configurations.
 Their constituent atoms are allowed to relax until they reach equilibrium positions.
 In general, all atoms can move independently, but we restrict their movements in a way preserving the symmetry of the atoms in their unrelaxed (ideal) positions in the crystal.
-Note that We don't use the largest unit cell for $AC$ and $BC$ since we found the results of both the supercell and the bulk are the same.
+Note that We do not use the largest unit cell for the bulk configurations $AC$ and $BC$, since we found the results of using the supercell and the bulk unit cell are identical, due to that they have the same Td symmetry and sampling points in zone integration are equivalent.